MiguelF07/IES_Pratical_Guides/lab3/README.md

 Then I tried following [this tutorial](https://www.callicoder.com/spring-boot-mysql-react-docker-compose-example/).

-I had the following DockerFile:
+I have the following DockerFile:

 ```dockerfile
 FROM openjdk:11 as build